neildhir/neildhir.github.io/_pages/about.md

   - /about.html
 ---

-I am research scientist at [Siemens Corporate Technology](https://new.siemens.com/us/en/company/siemens-in-the-usa/princeton.html) (Berkeley) as well as a visiting researcher at the [Alan Turing Institute](http://www.turing.ac.uk/).
+I am research scientist at [Siemens Technology](https://new.siemens.com/us/en/company/siemens-in-the-usa/princeton.html) (Berkeley & Princeton).
+I am also a visiting researcher at the [Alan Turing Institute](http://www.turing.ac.uk/) and a visiting fellow at [Cranfield University](https://www.cranfield.ac.uk/themes/aerospace).

 Some topics that I find interesting:

+- sequential decision-making under uncertainty,
 - causal inference,
-- sequential decision-making under uncertainty,
-- Bayesian single/multi-objective optimisation and
+- uncertainty quantification,
+- surrogate modelling,
+- design optimisation,
-- more general experimental design (to mention but a few).
+- experimental design (to mention but a few).

-I am particularly interested in those topics under the umbrella of dynamical systems theory.
+I am particularly interested in these topics under the umbrella of dynamical systems theory.